en0/webskel2/README.md

-This is a basic template that contains the layout for most of my web based projects.
+This is a basic template I like to keep on hand for starting new web based projects.
 It uses Python flask and AngularJS.
 I attempted to separate the API and UI code in the python in such a way that they are independent.
 Modifications have been made to angular to so that it plays nice with jinja2.